Migrate Hyper-V VMs to Azure

 - The appliance performs VM discovery and sends VM metadata and performance data to Azure Migrate Server Migration.

-- The same appliance is also used by the Azure Migrate Server Assessment tool.
+- The appliance is also used by the Azure Migrate: Server Assessment tool, to migrate Hyper-V VMs to Azure.

 To set up the appliance:

-If you followed the second tutorial to assess Hyper-V VMs, you already set up the appliance during that tutorial.
+If you followed the second tutorial to assess Hyper-V VMs, you already set up the appliance during that tutorial, and don't need to do it again.

 If you didn't follow that tutorial, you need to set up the appliance now.
 To do this, you: